yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_02.md

             CR_PAT: ${{ secrets.CR_PAT }}
           run: |
             cd ./infrastructure
-            ./deploy-webapp.ps1 -studentprefix hbs  # <-- This needs to
+            ./deploy-webapp.ps1  # <-- This needs to
                                                     # match the student
                                                     # prefix we use in
                                                     # previous steps.